 Work Plan Covering The Costs And Timeline Of The Project

-A detailed work plan that elaborates the refurbishment costs and the timetable of the project is essential to speed up your application approval.
-Set a meeting with your contractor and other specialists to produce this document.
+A detailed work plan that elaborates on the refurbishment costs and the project timetable is essential to speed up your application approval.
+Set up a meeting with your contractor and other specialists to produce this document.